The History of the RBL Standard

 Our Branch Standards are currently paraded at many events all around the United Kingdom by our two Standard Bearers, Garry Edwards and Ray Collins.
 We have, however, many standard bearers within the branch who carry standards for local branches.

-For more information on the Riders Branch Standards and where they are to be paraded please contact Garry Edwards and Tim Jones by emailing Click Here To Email
+For more information on the Riders Branch Standards and where they are to be paraded please contact the Branch Standard Bearer by emailing Click Here To Email